ownimage/image-processing-examples/05 Lightroom AI Description Generation/README.md

  </rdf:RDF>
 </x:xmpmeta>
 ```
+4. DONE Should be able to have a description.txt in each folder and add that content to the description if it is present.
+5. CLOSED Should include the folder name in the description (if it is not already included in the search)
+This is not needed as a search any searchable field will include the folder name
+The folder name is alreay in the search
+6. Look at this model https://huggingface.co/llava-hf/llava-1.5-7b-hf
+7. Does reducing the image size mean that the descriptions process quicker?
+8. What stats should be kept (execution, sum of time, sum of time squared, sum of words, sum of words squared ... should this ignore the first run
+9. Should be able to add or replace descriptions, and choose which model to add
+10. Should I put a gradio front end on this
+11. Currently it asks for a model but then adds models 0,1,2 regardless of selection
+12. Should I break out the models into a separate directory and scan it, this seems to be a more scalable solution than methods

 ## Non requirements

 1. I am not aiming to do person identification at the moment.

 ## Getting started